 1. Abuse of Oxycodone can lead to tolerance.

-2. According to NIDA, “taking some stimulants in high doses or repeatedly can lead to hostility or feelings of paranoia.”
+2. Taking stimulants in high doses or repeatedly can lead to hostility or feelings of paranoia.

-Oxycodone taken in high doses can have negative health effects and can cause heart problems, liver failure and respiratory distress and can even cause an overdose which can lead to death.
+Oxycodone is like many stimulants in that, if taken in high doses, they can have negative health effects and cause heart problems, liver failure and respiratory distress.
+Overdoses are common and can lead to death.

-3. When someone abuses Oxycodone and then tries to stop, they might suffer from terrible withdrawal symptoms.
+3. When someone abuses Oxycodone and then tries to stop, they usually suffer terrible withdrawal symptoms.

 Withdrawal symptoms can be extremely painful and even include intense psychological distress such as hallucinations and can cause seizures.